 Cons of Raising a Corgi

 Of course, nothing is perfect.
-Corgis, like any dog, can be stubborn and wilful, especially if improperly trained.
-Patience and consistency are key to a well-behaved Corgi, and only positive reinforcement methods.
+Corgis, like any dog, can be stubborn and willful, especially if improperly trained.
+Patience and consistency are key to a well-behaved Corgi, and only positive reinforcement methods are recommended.
 Corrections should be firm and fair, never harsh or angry.

-Ways to mentally stimulate your Corgi can be through basic obedience training, interactive dog toys, and loads of fun and games.
+Ways to mentally stimulate your Corgi can include basic obedience training, interactive dog toys, and loads of fun and games.
 In addition, their short little stubby legs are mildly deceptive.
 These adorable puppies require quite a bit to tire themselves out to keep them healthy.

 Related: Best Dog Beds For a Corgi.